 You’ll likely never stop missing your loved one and thinking about their overdose will always cause a bit of pain.
 But, keep reminding yourself that life is worth living joyfully and you deserve to be happy.

-If you or someone you love is struggling from addiction, call us today at 1-877-MyRehab and we can help you on the path to recovery.
+If you or someone you love is struggling with addiction, call us today at 1-877-MyRehab and we can help you on the path to recovery.